On this page:

 To highlight text or make a note, highlight and right-click on the text of interest:

-8. When the check out period of the book has passed, the book will no longer be accessible to you.
+8. When the check-out period of the book has passed, the book will no longer be accessible to you.
 If you click on the Library link (upper right corner) you will see a list of titles that you have saved in ADE.
 If you want, you can right-click on the title and remove the empty record from your library.

 These instructions use Bluefire Reader for iOS - they should work similarly for Bluefire Reader for Android (including the Kindle Fire).
-Please remember that any notes, highlighting, or bookmarks you create in the EBSCO ebook on your device will NOT be saved once the ebook has been returned (they are if you use the EBSCO Online Reader while you are logged in with your EBSCO account).
-See the box above this one for information on downloading an ebook to your desktop/laptop.
+Please remember that any notes, highlighting, or bookmarks you create in the EBSCO e-book on your device will NOT be saved once the e-book has been returned (they are if you use the EBSCO Online Reader while you are logged in with your EBSCO account).
+See the box above this one for information on downloading an e-book to your desktop/laptop.

-For additional information on downloading EBSCO ebooks to a tablet or smartphone, see the "EBSCO Ebook Guides and How-To's" box at the top of this page, specifically the EBSCO eBooks Getting Started and Troubleshooting for Apple Devices and the EBSCO eBooks Getting Started and Troubleshooting for Android Devices pages.
+For additional information on downloading EBSCO e-books to a tablet or smartphone, see the "EBSCO e-book Guides and How-To's" box at the top of this page, specifically the EBSCO E-Books Getting Started and Troubleshooting for Apple Devices and the EBSCO e-Books Getting Started and Troubleshooting for Android Devices pages.

-1. Using your device's browser, locate an EBSCO ebook that you want to download using Search It or the EBSCO ebook database.
+1. Using your device's browser, locate an EBSCO e-book that you want to download using Search It or the EBSCO e-book database.

-To download an EBSCO ebook to read offline on an iOS or Android tablet or smartphone, click on the "Download This Ebook (offline)" link in the ebook record in EBSCO (you will also see that link if you look at the eBook Full Text link, which lets you read the ebook on-screen in your browser).
+To download an EBSCO e-book to read offline on an iOS or Android tablet or smartphone, click on the "Download This e-book (offline)" link in the e-book record in EBSCO (you will also see that link if you look at the e-book Full-Text link, which lets you read the e-book on-screen in your browser).
 You will then be prompted to sign in with your EBSCO account if you have not already; if you do not have an EBSCO account, you will see a link to create an account.

 The book may not be available to download depending on publisher permissions, how many copies are available through the WSU Libraries, and whether all available copies are already in use.
-If there are no available copies for download, you may still be able to read it online through the EBSCO ebook site (see #2 in the box above).
+If there are no available copies for download, you may still be able to read it online through the EBSCO e-book site (see #2 in the box above).
 If it is available for download, you will see a notification box that will let you set your check-out period (1-7 days, although it defaults to 7 - you can return it earlier as explained below) and it will indicate the format (PDF or EPUB - if its a PDF, be warned that you will find it difficult to navigate on a small screen and tablets are recommended).
-You will see text explaining that the Bluefire Reader ereading app is recommended for Apple/iOS and Android devices (including the Kindle Fire and the B&N Nook HD) and it will provide a link to download the app if you do not already have it.
-You will also need to create an Adobe Account if you do not already have one, and you must authorize the Bluefire Reader with that account in order to download EBSCO (and other) ebooks that use Adobe's digital rights management (DRM) - you'll be prompted to do thsi when you download Bluefire Reader.
-(You will also see a note that you can create chapter and page-sequence PDFs in the online browser-based eBook Full Text view - these are normal PDFs and are yours to keep, but there are page limits).
+You will see text explaining that the Bluefire Reader e-reading app is recommended for Apple/iOS and Android devices (including the Kindle Fire and the B&N Nook HD) and it will provide a link to download the app if you do not already have it.
+You will also need to create an Adobe Account if you do not already have one, and you must authorize the Bluefire Reader with that account in order to download EBSCO (and other) e-books that use Adobe's digital rights management (DRM) - you'll be prompted to do this when you download Bluefire Reader.
+(You will also see a note that you can create chapter and page-sequence PDFs in the online browser-based e-book Full-Text view - these are normal PDFs and are yours to keep, but there are page limits).

-2. If you selected Bluefire Reader (recommended by EBSCO) your ebook will automatically open in the Bluefire Reader application on your tablet or smartphone; you will be notified that the download was successful and given the option to Read Now or Read Later.
+2. If you selected Bluefire Reader (recommended by EBSCO) your e-book will automatically open in the Bluefire Reader application on your tablet or smartphone; you will be notified that the download was successful and given the option to Read Now or Read Later.
 If you read now it will open up immediately; if later, you can find it by opening your Bluefire reader app.

 3. From here you can read your book, bookmark pages, highlight text, take notes, and more.
 Highlighted text and notes will include the page they were taken from.
 NOTE: notes, highlighting, and bookmarks will NOT be available after the book has been returned!
 If you take notes, be sure to transfer (copy and paste) them into a document that you can save on your computer or device!
 If you are reading the book online you can save that information if you are logged in, but NOT when you download!!

-To highlight you can select your text with your finger or a stylus (thsi is not always easy...), and you will see a menu of operations that includes Define (does a Google search for the highlighted word), Highlight (selects and highlights text in yellow), Note (write youself a note- the page and source are saved), Share (email, Tweet, save to an application, etc.) or Copy (puts the selected text on your clipboard so you can paste it into another application).
+To highlight you can select your text with your finger or a stylus (this is not always easy...), and you will see a menu of operations that includes Define (does a Google search for the highlighted word), Highlight (selects and highlights text in yellow), Note (write yourself a note- the page and source are saved), Share (email, Tweet, save to an application, etc.) or Copy (puts the selected text on your clipboard so you can paste it into another application).
 There is also a bookmark icon in the upper right of the screen that will allow you to bookmark a page and create a note.
 The Share and Copy options can be used to send notes and content you want to keep to your email, etc.

-4. When the check-out period of the book has passed, the downloaded ebook will no longer be accessible to you (nor will any notes, highlights or bookmarks that you made).
+4. When the check-out period of the book has passed, the downloaded e-book will no longer be accessible to you (nor will any notes, highlights or bookmarks that you made).
 You can delete it from your device at any point, but that will not actually return it earlier than your pre-set check-out period.